|

 ideologists did not want anything to do with the introduction

-growth of the population.
+growth of common people.

 "Through